Alijassim18/quiz-game-project/REDME.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com) Quiz game is game to test thinking speed, the user will get 1 mark when answer the question before finish the timer.
+[![Product Name Screen Shot][product-screenshot]](https://example.com) The Quiz Game tests your thinking speed.
+You must answer each question before the timer ends to earn 1 point.
+If the answer is wrong or time runs out, you lose a point.
+There’s a 3-second pause between questions, and the correct answer is always shown.
+The game ends with your final score and an option to restart.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>